TheMC47/bundestagswahl-db-project/load-testing/README.md

 [^1]: This is done for pragmatic reasons: the bottleneck is the database and the
     server, not the UI, since it is executed on the client.
-Moreover, in a production setting. the UI can run on its own machine(s) or a dedicated Content Distribution Network (CDN), thus separating the two components entirely.
-Another reason is that it is not practical to emulate many browsers *with javascript* on a consumer-grade machine; and testing just the protcol requires only HTTP and thus way less ressources, allowing to focus the benchmark on the database.
+Moreover, in a production setting, the UI can run on its own machine(s) or a dedicated Content Distribution Network (CDN), thus separating the two components entirely.
+Another reason is that it is not practical to emulate many browsers *with javascript* on a consumer-grade machine; and testing just the protocol requires only HTTP and in this way less resources, allowing to focus the benchmark on the database.